 Restaurant string Tomahawk Steakhouse asks furloughed staff for loans to shore up company

-“This callous behavior will keep waiters and waitresses, pot-washers and chefs in short supply of money and force them to get interest ranked loans to pay for the shortfall or face losing their jobs.
+“This callous behavior will keep waiters and waitresses, pot-washers and chefs in short supply of money and force them to obtain interest ranked loans to pay for the shortfall or face losing their jobs.